ElektroStudios/Fake-Steam-desktop-client-password-logger/README.md

 # Fake Steam

-### A fake Steam desktop client that cats as a username/password logger.
+### A fake Steam desktop client that acts as a username/password logger.

 ------------------